svvoii/django_tuto/README.md

     'django.contrib.staticfiles', # for static files (img, css, js) ets.
 ]
 ```

 1)
 We can create a new app in the project directory with the following command:
 `python manage.py startapp new_app` - to create a new app in the project.

 Note that every django app has exact same structure.
 Usually it is a directory with the same name as the app.
-Inside there is another directory `migration` (used for generating databes tbles) and a files:
+Inside there is another directory `migration` (used for generating databes tables) and a files:
 `__init__.py` - is an empty file that tells python that this directory is a package.
 `admin.py` - this is where the admin panel is configured.
 Defines how the admin panel will look like.
 `apps.py` - this is where the app configuration is stored.
 The name `apps` is a bit misleading, it could be named `config.py`.